Q. What is PSEO?

 Q. Do I have to be accepted as a North Central University PSEO student before registering for Mid-Metro Academy’s Pre-Planned PSEO?

 A. No. You may register for PSEO Cohort while your NCU PSEO application is in process, and we encourage you to do so in order to reserve your space in a cohort.
 When you receive your acceptance letter from NCU, forward it to [email protected].
 If you are not accepted for PSEO by NCU, forward that information to Mid-Metro Academy, and your PSEO Cohort fee will be refunded (less nonrefundable PayPal fees).

 Q. Who are the PSEO professors?

-A. PSEO courses will be taught by North Central University adjunct professors.
+A. PSEO courses are taught by North Central University adjunct professors.
 The university ensures that each professor meets its qualifications for teaching at the college level, which includes holding a relevant advanced degree.
-Rebecca Hope will teach the English, Film Appreciation, and Strategies for Success courses; Katherine Tlougan will teach Applied Math and Personal Finance; and Helen Keuning will teach Visions of the Good: Ethics and Worldview and Interpersonal Communications; Bryan Davis teaches Cultural Anthropology; and Haley Payne teaches Science, Technology, and Society.
+Rebecca Hope teaches the English, Film Appreciation, and Strategies for Success, and American History courses; Katherine Tlougan teaches Applied Math and Personal Finance; Helen Keuning teaches Visions of the Good: Ethics and Worldview and Interpersonal Communications; Bryan Davis teaches Cultural Anthropology; and Haley Payne teaches Science, Technology, and Society.
 Other professors will be announced as the university approves them.